Gambling queen Pansy Ho primes business empire for a new Macau

-HONG KONG (Reuters) - Pansy Ho, Hong Kong’s richest woman and the daughter of Macau gambling godfather Stanley Ho, is lining up her chips for a new era in the world’s casino capital that promises much more than gambling.
+HONG KONG, Aug 23 (Reuters) - Pansy Ho, Hong Kong’s richest woman and the daughter of Macau gambling godfather Stanley Ho, is lining up her chips for a new era in the world’s casino capital that promises much more than gambling.

 Born into a family that developed a flourishing gambling culture in the southern Chinese territory more than 50 years ago, Ho is now a key player spearheading a move to diversify Macau into an arts, culture and entertainment hub, and away from the gaudy casino halls which raked in $38 billion last year.